Lorinza Harrington: Pro career

 He has played professionally in the NBA, the Continental Basketball Association (CBA), Spain, Ukraine, Russia and Slovenia.

-During his time in the NBA with the Denver Nuggets, New Orleans Hornets, and Memphis Grizzlies, he played a total of 140 games averaging 5.2 points per game and 3.1 assists per game.
+During his time in the NBA with the Denver Nuggets, New Orleans Hornets, and Memphis Grizzlies, he played a total of 140 games averaging 5.2 points per game, 3.1 assists and 2.7 rebounds per game.

 In February 2007, Harrington was signed to a 10-day contract by the Memphis Grizzlies.
+Harrington's final NBA game was played on April 18, 2007, in a 116 - 94 win over the Minnesota Timberwolves where he recorded 2 points, 5 assists and 3 blocks.

 In January 2009, Harrington was signed until end of the season by the Euroleague club Union Olimpija.